MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/install-different-office-visio-and-project-versions-on-the-same-computer.md

 ## Installation technologies used by Office

-There are different ways to purchase Office, Visio, and Project.
+There are different ways to purchase Office, Project, and Visio.
 For example, you can purchase them as part of an Office 365 plan, as a one-time purchase from a retail store, or thorough a volume licensing agreement.
 How you purchase them, along with which Office release you purchased – for example, Office 365 or Office 2016 – determines what installation technology is used to install Office.

 The three installation technologies are: